MikeBeradino/Jessy_Ras-pi_-_OpenCv/README.md

-This is just a Ras-pi Jessie image with Opencv and Python pre-installed and configured.
-It took a few hours to get everything installed and configured, so this is a bit of a time saver.
+Ras-pi Jessie disk image with Opencv and Python pre-installed and configured.

 For details on implementing Opencv with python see this link;
 http://www.pyimagesearch.com/2015/02/23/install-opencv-and-python-on-your-raspberry-pi-2-and-b/